nvim-treesitter/nvim-treesitter-textobjects/scripts/python_tests/README.md

 ## Installation

+If using conda,
 ```bash
 pip install -e .						# requirements for running tools
 pip install -r requirements_dev.txt		# requirements for running tests
 ```

+If running on the system python, add `--user`.

-You can bypass installing and just run `tox` (`pip install tox` still required) if all you want is to run tests.
+You can bypass installing and just run `tox` if all you want is to run tests.
+You still need to `pip install tox` and follow "Using the demo - 1."
+Add symlink of the plugins.

 ## Using the demo